eduardosanzb/eduardosanzb/notes/python-poc.tdd.md

 * Provide a private and secure solution.
 * Provide a learning platform for Python, AWS, and LLM technologies.

-## Functional Requirements
-### Data Acquisition and Storage
-* The system shall extract, parse and store WhatsApp messages relevant data.
-* The system should have a way to update the database with new exported chat logs.
-### Message Summarization and Context Enrichment
-* The system shall provide a daily summary of received messages.
-* The system shall use a local Large Language Model (LLM) to generate message summaries.
-* The system shall identify and track important conversations based on user-defined criteria (e.g., keywords, sender).
-* The system shall enrich messages with context (e.g., sentiment analysis, topic identification).
-* The system must be able to index all conversations for later queries.
-### Reply Reminders
-* The system shall provide reminders for critical messages that require a reply.
-* The system shall allow users to mark messages as critical.
-* The system shall allow users to set reminder schedules.
-### AI-Powered Reply Suggestions
-* The system shall use a LLM to generate reply suggestions.
-* The reply suggestions shall be based on message content and conversation context.
-* The system should try to mimic the user writing style.
-### User Interface
-* The primary user interface shall be a Chat bot.
-* The user shall be able to interact with the system using natural language commands.
-* The bot shall receive chat exports and user queries.
-* The bot shall send message summaries, reminders, and reply suggestions.
-* The bot shall provide a conversational interface for interacting with the system.
-### Configuration and Management
-* The system shall provide configuration options for database connection, LLM settings, and reminder schedules.
-* The system shall be deployable to cloud infrastructure.
-* The system shall have logging and monitoring capabilities.

-## Non-Functional Requirements

-### Security
-* _User data shall be processed and stored locally to ensure privacy._
-### Usability
-* The Chat bot interface shall be intuitive and easy to use.
-* The system shall provide clear and concise information.
-### Reliability
-* The system shall be robust and handle errors gracefully.
-* The system shall provide consistent results.
-### Maintainability
-* The system shall be designed for easy maintenance and updates.
-* The code shall be well-documented.
-### Scalability
-* Initially the system will be used for 1 user.
-But potential scalability for multiple users would be nice.
-### Portability
-* The system shall be deployable to different environments (local, AWS).

 ## Technology Stack
 * Python